On the brachistochrone problem for cycling ascents: Introduction

 \section{Introduction}

 VAM ({\it velocit\`a ascensionale media}) is the average ascent velocity.
 It is a measurement of the rate of ascent that quantifies a cyclist's climbing ability.

-This article is a direct follow up of \citet{BosEtAl2021}; therein, the authors reach the same conclusions but with an argument where the imposed assumptions overly reduce the candidate ascents; hence, this follow up.
+This article is a direct follow up of \citet{BosEtAl2021}; therein, the authors reach the same conclusions but with an argument where the imposed assumptions overly reduce the candidate ascents, hence, this follow up.
 Ascent optimizations are also examined by \citet{BosEtAl2024_DRNA,BosEtAl2025_arXivI,BosEtAl2025_arXivII,BosEtAl2025MMS}, and results of these four articles are used herein.
 There is, however, an important distinction between \citet{BosEtAl2021} and \citet{BosEtAl2024_DRNA,BosEtAl2025_arXivI,BosEtAl2025_arXivII,BosEtAl2025MMS}.
-In the 2024 and 2025 articles we optimize the ascent strategy for a given uphill; in other words, the ascent profile is known.
+In the 2024 and 2025 articles, we optimize the ascent strategy for a given uphill; in other words, the ascent profile is known.
 In the 2021 article\,---\,as well as in the present article\,---\,we seek the profile to maximize the ascent rate for a given average power.
 In other words, we seek the corresponding brachistochrone.
 Notably, brachistochrone problems in relation to cycling are discussed also in other contexts~\citep[e.g.,][]{BCBC}.

 We begin this article by examining the expression relating power and speed as a function of steepness.
 We prove two lemmas that lead us to conclude that to minimize the time to attain a given height gain a cyclist should ride as steep a climb as possible.
-We conclude the article with numerical insights and a brief discussion, where we comment on certain qualifiers of this conclusion.
+We conclude the article with numerical insights and a discussion, where we comment on certain qualifiers of this conclusion.
+The article includes also an appendix where we discuss steepness constraints due to pedalling efficiency.